As a companion to my review of the book “The Art of Pricing,” I’d like to highlight 8 pricing strategies that Rafi Mohammed, the author, offers.

 5. Quantity Suggestive Pricing: Consumers are receptive to purchasing items in suggested quantities.
 This is the strategy that is responsible for my eating too many Arby’s sandwiches.
 The offer typically reads “5 for $5.”
 When you suggest how many you want your customers to buy and give them an attractive price, they will do what you tell them.

 7. Stuffing the Bundle to Convey Value: But wait there’s more!
 Consumers perceive more value when there is more stuff included in the bundle.
 You can even call this a form of value-building.
-TV informercials are notorious for this strategy.
-They introduce a main product and keep adding more and more items to the mix to build value — while simultaneously “discounting” the retail price.
+TV infomercials are notorious for this strategy.
+They introduce the main product and keep adding more and more items to the mix to build value — while simultaneously “discounting” the retail price.

 8. Everyone Loves a Bargain: Using banners announcing large discounts increases purchases.
 There are two kinds of discount store shoppers: (i) those who are price sensitive because they can’t afford to spend more, and (ii) those who are price sensitive because they are bargain seekers and don’t WANT to pay more — they want to feel like they got a great deal.
 Big “Sale” and “Discount” signs make both sets of shoppers feel good about their purchase.
 If your price compares favorably in the marketplace and you’re offering a product or service for less — tell your customers so.
 Do not be afraid to show them how much less your price is or how much more they will save.